 However, for the time being, all is forgotten, if not entirely forgiven, as far as Interisti are concerned.
 Because, when a striker scores a hat-trick to seal a 3-2 win over a city rival in a crucial Serie A match, there can be nothing but love.
-And that’s exactly what the Chelsea transfer target did earlier this season against AC Milan.
+And that’s exactly what the Real Madrid transfer target did earlier this season against AC Milan.

 The Derby della Madonnina is a headline-grabbing event nowadays.
 A couple of years ago, the players on the pitch could not live up to the atmosphere off it.
 But more recently they have, if anything, exceeded the fans’ passionate efforts with a series of exhilarating encounters.

 Icardi is the ultimate front page finisher.
 His goals punctuate Inter’s performances.
 And his trio against Milan went a long way to helping him become one of the world’s best No.9s.

 Milan went into the match with a desperate desire to win.
 And, if not that, they had to at least avoid a fourth defeat in eight league games – a record made all the more pitiful considering the vast sums of money pumped into their squad over the summer transfer window.

 But Icardi is a footballing pest worthy of the match-winning metaphor.
 If Inter were a boxer he’d be their knockout blow – behind on points, losing control of the contest and on the ropes, he is capable of unleashing a torrent of unanswered shots to seal victory from the jaws of defeat.